 This section is most easily accessed by human-powered watercraft.
-Kayakers can paddle out to Lawnes Point for views across the James River.
+Kayakers can use a boat ramp and paddle out to Lawnes Point for James River views.

-Several narrow waterways, including Lawnes Creek, meander across the Stewart Tract.
-Bring binoculars for birdwatching from your canoe or kayak.
+Several waterways, including Lawnes Creek, meander across the Stewart Tract.
+Bring binoculars to look for migratory game birds from your canoe or kayak.